 - Extremely durable silk

-- Easy care; machine wash and dry, cool, gentle cycle.
+- Easy care; machine wash and dry, cool, gentle cycle,* or dry clean.

 In addition, we also carry stylish kimono panel friendly garment patterns.

 Vintage kimono are primarily silk.
-However, rayon, cotton, wool or blends also produce beautiful results.
 The process involves gently picking the kimono apart (fortunately, kimono are hand stitched), then running the resulting panels (in widths of 10 – 14 inches) through a warm water wash cycle to eliminate any soil.
 The panels are then ready for painting with a transparent textile paint – my preference is Setacolor.

-Painted cloth is placed in a hot dryer for one hour to set the color, and then pressed with an iron on the highest setting.
+Painted cloth is placed in a hot dryer for 30 minutes to set the color.

 Hand Dyeing Process

-This process is accomplished by using Procion dyes and running each dyed batch through at least 5 complete machine wash cycles to rinse out excess color.
+This process is accomplished by using Procion dyes and running each dyed batch through at least 5 complete machine wash cycles to rinse out excess color, including a hot water cycle.
 Generally, my fabrics receive a second dye application to achieve preferred depth and intensity of color.
 The fun part is opening the dryer and seeing the final results!

 Check my Vending Schedule for upcoming opportunities to experience my fabrics up close and personal.